 Repairing the damage caused to the body by long-term substance abuse is a vital part of overcoming addiction.
 Real recovery from addiction is more than just getting clean and sober.
 It is more than just “quitting” drugs or alcohol.
 It is a lifestyle change that leads to a more positive and productive way of living.
 A major part of this lifestyle change is repairing the physical damage that results from neglecting and abusing the body.
 Many programs today focus on the physical and emotional well-being and recovery of their patients by recommending programs that address these factors.

 Many of the patients that enter rehab are in poor physical condition when they arrive at our treatment center.
 Poor diet and eating habits can cause malnutrition.
 Sleeping patterns have been disrupted for weeks, months, or even years, and the resulting physical exhaustion can have even further adverse effects on thought processes.
 Lack of exercise or physical activity has deteriorated muscles and weakened the body.
-All of this going on can make it quite difficult to concentrate on recovery.
+All of this going on can make it quite difficult to concentrate on well-being and recovery.

 At Best Drug Rehabilitation, we focus first on helping people find a program that helps heal their bodies.
 Combined with nutritional therapy using a healthy, balanced diet, the most efficient way to address the physical issues caused by addiction is through exercise.
 Patients should have daily access to fully equipped exercise rooms and guidance from an on-staff personal trainer.

 Patient’s Perspective on Benefits